 First dates can be risky business.
 A Molotov cocktail of both uncertainty and promise, evaluating the potential of a relationship upon a single encounter might feel exciting or mind-boggling, depending on one’s perspective.
-We decided to let a few men weigh in on the best and worst moves they’ve encountered via meet-cute.
+We decided to let a few men weigh in on the best and worst moves they’ve encountered on a first date.

 Whether or not you take their advice is up to you.
 So if you’ve found certain approaches or techniques that work well for you, then by all means, stick to those best practices.
 Regardless, it’s certainly interesting to at least hear them out.
-Keep scrolling to find out what they had to say about charming your way through your first date and night out.
+Hear their dos and don'ts below.

 Do Put Your Phone Away

 We live in a world oversaturated with opportunities to connect with everything and everyone at any given moment.
 Suppress the urge to Instagram, text, or reach out to your network, and instead, go off-grid.

 “Live dangerously.
 Throw your phone in airplane mode.” — Tyler, 26